In this panel discussion at the Ballaarat Mechanics’ Institute, we’ll consider a global issue through a local lens.

 She later travelled to the UK, where she gained a Masters degree in Public Health.
 Akua migrated to Australia with her family and settled in Ballarat in 2008.
 Currently, she works in Aged Care at Ballarat Health Services, and in Ballarat Community Health, where she works with refugees and asylum seekers.

-As a broadcaster and reporter of 12 years, Prue has produced and presented local radio programmes across Australia and news programmes syndicated to the Asia-Pacific region.
+As a content maker for over 15 years, Prue has produced and presented local radio programs across Australia and news programs syndicated to the Asia-Pacific.